Salient Issue

 • Sustainable water use.
 Both plantations and farmer organisations need to identify the source of irrigation water.
 Plantations must also implement procedures to make efficient and rational use of water sources.
 Further, where local water resources are strained, plantations are encouraged to engage with authorities or local initiatives to find solutions to water shortages.

 • Waste management.
 Plantations must establish a waste management plan that includes strategies and timelines for waste reduction, recycling, reuse and disposal alternatives.
-Farmer organisations are encouraged to train their members to reuse organic waste.
+Farmer organisations are encouraged to train members to reuse organic waste.

 • Protecting plants and animals.
-Wild harvesting of Fairtrade products must not endanger the survival of the collected species, rare or endangered species must not be collected, and alien invasive species must not be introduced.
+Wild harvesting of Fairtrade products must not endanger the survival of the collected species, rare or endangered species must not be collected, and invasive species must not be introduced.

 Obviously, standards requirements and auditing are insufficient to address biodiversity loss and water risks.
 This is why Fairtrade also addresses these issues and their root causes in a range of other ways:

 • Training on good agricultural practices, including biodiversity conservation and sustainable management of water resources, is increasingly offered to farmer organisations and plantations.
 These trainings, organised by Fairtrade Producer Networks in Africa, Asia and Latin America, raise farmer awareness on how farming practices relate to environmental problems, for example how the clearing of forested land can decrease crop pollination.
-A recent study on Fairtrade’s impact2 has shown mixed results regarding farmer organisations’ awareness and performance on biodiversity issues.
+A study has shown mixed results regarding farmer organisations’ awareness and performance on biodiversity issues.

 • Collaboration among supply chain actors.
 Fairtrade promotes and facilitates collaboration, encouraging retailers, brands and traders to co-invest in environmental projects.